iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 To test our strategy:
 1. Start with base case using full alignment assumption and derived learning rate exponents
-2. Take AB-parameterization and get converged alignment variables from lowest-width version
+2. Take ab-parameterization and get converged alignment variables from lowest-width version
 3. Derive maximal learning rate exponents using measured alignments, then run with that

 This method is practical—run a small-scale experiment to discover data-parameter alignments, then apply to your target run.
 For brevity, I'll only show mean-field parameterization results, but the pattern repeats across parameterizations.
 Our measured-alignment-based learning rate exponents outperform base MFP for Adam, but for SGD, it's the opposite.